Runbook/runbook/docs/reactions/notifications.md

 ## Email Notifications

 This reaction is designed to allow users to notify a specific user of monitor condition changes.
-Currently email notifications are limited to one every 15 minutes, this is to prevent Inbox Armageddon where many monitors fail and the end user recieves an unmanagable number of emails.
+Currently email notifications are limited to one every 15 minutes, this is to prevent Inbox Armageddon where many monitors fail and the end user receives an unmanageable number of emails.